US stocks drift around their record heights as Wall Street braces for an update on inflation

 NEW YORK (AP) — U.S. stocks are drifting around their record heights on Monday as Wall Street waits for an upcoming update on inflation.

 The S&P 500 fell 0.1% and is just below its all-time high set two weeks ago.
-The Dow Jones Industrial Average was down 171 points, or 0.4%, as of 2:30 p.m.
-Eastern time, and the Nasdaq composite fell 0.1%, coming off its own record.
+The Dow Jones Industrial Average was down 203 points, or 0.5%, with a little more than an hour remaining in trading, and the Nasdaq composite was down 0.1%, coming off its own record.

 The highlight of this week for Wall Street is likely to arrive on Tuesday, when the government will report how bad inflation was across the country in July.
 Economists expect it to show U.S. consumers had to pay prices for groceries, gasoline and other costs of living that were 2.8% higher in July from a year earlier, a slight acceleration from June’s 2.7% inflation.

 Inflation has remained above 2%, even if it has improved substantially from its peak above 9% three years ago.
-And the worry is that President Donald Trump’s tariffs could push it higher.
+And the worry is that President Donald Trump’s tariffs could push inflation higher.

 That in turn is raising fears about a potential, worst-case scenario called “stagflation” where the economy stagnates but inflation remains high.
 The Federal Reserve has no good tool to fix both at once, and it would need to concentrate on either the job market or inflation first.
 But helping one of those areas by moving interest rates would likely hurt the other.